 Fear of abandonment symptoms vary from person to person, but they may include the following:

-A range of other mental health issues can cause these symptoms, but the more you recognize them, the more likely it is that you would benefit from working on overcoming abandonment issues.
+A range of other mental health issues can cause these symptoms, but the more you recognize them, the more likely it is that you would benefit from working on overcoming abandonment issues, which is similar to learning how to move on from one-sided love.

 If you're struggling with abandonment issues, it's smart to consult a doctor.
 Abandonment therapy techniques can be explored with a counselor, and medication may sometimes be prescribed to help lift your mood while you work on your underlying issues.
 There may also be co-occurring disorders (e.g. depression) that need to be addressed at the same time.